Samsung/tizen-docs/docs/application/native/guides/multimedia/media-conversions.md

 You can perform various media conversions through codecs.
 You can encode and decode video and audio data.

-The main features of the Media Codec API include:

-- Media codecs

 You can prepare the [media codecs](#codecs), fill the media packet with data, and run the media codec.

 <a name="codecs"></a>
 ## Media Codecs